 One of the few female experts in the field of Artificial Intelligence, Catriona Wallace’s company Flamingo, was one of the first of its kind to be listed on the Australian Stock Exchange.
 With its flagship virtual assistants program, Flamingo is now drawing even more capital from the market for future developmental strategies.

 Under her leadership, the company landed premium accounts like Nationwide and HSBC.
 She is also on the board of Fargo Enterprises.
 In April 2020, she also launched Ethical AI Advisory, aimed at developing and integrating ethical AI into businesses of the future.
+In March 2023, Wallace was one of five new Australian ‘Sharks’ announced for a new series of The Shark Tank.

 7. Maxine Horne (Vita Group)